simonmichael/hledger/site/download.md

   `...`\
   `✅  188 tests passed, no failures! 👍 🎉`\

 <a name="c"></a>

-## c.
-Build the development version
+### Build the development version

-Also a good choice.
-Our master branch is stable enough for daily use, and includes the [latest improvements](https://github.com/simonmichael/hledger/commits/master).
+The master branch in hledger's git repo is stable enough for daily use, and includes the [latest improvements](https://github.com/simonmichael/hledger/commits/master).
 You'll need [git](https://en.wikipedia.org/wiki/Git) and [`stack`](http://haskell-lang.org/get-started) or [cabal](https://www.haskell.org/cabal/).
-Eg, this will build and install all of the main hledger tools using stack:
+This will build and install all of the main hledger tools using stack:

   **`git clone https://github.com/simonmichael/hledger`**\
   **`cd hledger`**\